programming/yourproperty/content/posts/case-study-hdb-upgrade-to-condo.md

 - - -

-## Do you want to upgrade to a condo?
+## Do you want to upgrade to a private?

 ## Do you want at least $50k cash reserves?